-Two additional fixed Virtual electronic screening sites were installed in 2015 and 2016 at the US13 Blackbird weigh station and N/B SR1 in Townsend.
+Three additional fixed Virtual electronic screening sites were installed in 2015 and 2016 at the US13 Blackbird weigh station, N/B SR1 in Townsend, and Warwick Rd in Middletown.
 A portable electronic screening trailer was also purchased in 2016.
 These systems are maintained and supported by Intelligent Imaging Systems.